Yhbv24/hockey-team/README.md

 1. Clone the project from `https://github.com/Yhbv24/hockey-team`.
 2. Navigate into the project folder.
+3. Create new file in the app directory called `password.ts`.
+4. In the `password.ts` file, type `export const password: string = '_enter your own password here_'` and save the file.
-3. Run `npm install`, then `bower install`, then run `ng build` to build the project.
+5. Run `npm install`, then `bower install`, then run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.
-4. Run `ng serve` for a dev server.
+6. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 OR